 Another perk of the fruit snacks or gummies is that the gelatin and collagen help to promote bone and joint health, and build up the immune, digestive, and central nervous systems.
 When you’re out on the trail, especially for days or weeks at a time, maintaining your health is important and something like this can provide that something extra to keep you going.

 I didn’t have much luck finding good molds in any local stores, I tried several and only came away with my robot mold which doesn’t make very many and was somewhat expensive.
-I just couldn’t pass up the cute robots… I would recommend buying online, and Amazon has some great options including traditional gummy bears.
+Who could pass up the cute robots though?
+I would recommend buying online, and Amazon has some great options including traditional gummy bears.

-And if you’re in need of a recipe for your gummy bears, this one that I came across on Wellness Mama is my favorite so far:
+And if you’re in need of a gummy bear recipe, this one that I came across on Wellness Mama is my favorite so far:

 So there you have it, an assortment of soy-free snacks that I have found to be delicious and fueling when on the trail.
 I hope that this list is helpful, I know that as someone suffering from multiple food allergies it can be extremely disheartening trying to find foods that I can not only eat, but actually enjoy!